 *Note that this is a UK-based degree.
-Students seeking specifically to be a public health physician in the US will need to look for a US-accredited programmr instead.
+Students seeking specifically to be a public health physician in the US should seek an alternative US-accredited programme.

-You will be required to take three modules per term, which run in parallel, so in total you should allocate roughly 24 hours a week to the degree programme.
+You will be required to take either two or three specialisations per term, depending on enrolment option, which run in parallel, so in total you should allocate roughly 18-24 hours a week to the degree programme.
 The majority of this time will be independent study- watching videos, reading core material, participating in discussion forums, and completing quizzes and peer reviews, though you can also expect to participate in weekly webinars, office hours, and Q&A sessions too.
 These will be scheduled in advance to help you plan your study time around your other commitments.
 There will be key assessment deadlines and dates that you will work to throughout.

 For 2020-21 entry to the degree programme, there is one entry point in September 2020.